Last Updated on May 28, 2026

 Ensuring clear, crisp audio is important for any business – particularly frontline teams or workplaces that rely on fast communications and decision-making.
 It’s especially important in busy workplaces, where background noise can quickly affect team decisions.

-Relay radios ensure communication is transmitted in less than a second between devices.
+Relay radios transmit communication between devices in less than a second.
 We use multiple 4G LTE networks and WiFi to provide redundant connectivity.
 With clear audio (and no interference), employees can communicate effectively – even in noisy settings.

 Productivity features